PRAEst-76/Houses2Homes/README.md

 Daggerfall Unity 14.4 - [https://github.com/Interkarma/daggerfall-unity](https://github.com/Interkarma/daggerfall-unity)

+### Installation

+No .dfmod as of yet.
+To use these building overrides, copy .json files for buildings into your StreamingAssets/WorldData folder.

 ### Volunteers Wanted

 As this is a huge project I'm looking for help.
 If anyone wants to overhaul a building and submit the .json file let me know and I can give you access.